Mica-Technologies/minecraft-launcher/README.md

 ## Creating a Mod pack for the Launcher

-Creating a modpack for the Mica Forge Launcher is simple...just follow these steps:
+Just like adding a modpack, creating one yourself is just as easy!
+All you have to do is:

-1. Create a new JSON modpack definition, or download the example one [HERE](https://github.com/Mica-Technologies/Minecraft-Forge-Launcher/raw/master/full_modpack_json_example.json)
+1. Create a new JSON modpack definition, or download the example one [HERE](https://git.micatechnologies.com/minecraft/forge-launcher/-/blob/master/full_modpack_json_example.json)

 2. Edit the required fields in the modpack definition to fit your modpack